danielcorin/blog/content/posts/2023/shell-ai.md

 ## Wrapping up

 There are so many ways one can extend this idea and I'm tempted to add more capabilities, but in the spirit of doing one thing well, I'll stop here.
-I hope you find this useful and that it inspires you to write some of your own tools with language models.

 [^1]: The command was different on my second run of the program.
-These minor variations happen all the time with language models.
+These minor variations frequently occur with language models.
 You can reduce the [`temperature`](https://platform.openai.com/docs/api-reference/chat/create#chat/create-temperature) to get less variance in the results.